Visitors Guide A

 Brewed by the Australian brewer Carlton, part of the notorious Fosters group, Fiji Bitter has a remarkably satisfying bite in this heat and you’ll have few complaints about the price.
 Unfortunately, Carlton’s brewery is Suva is almost as well guarded as the nearby Suva gaol, so if you’re considering trying to talk yourself into some free samples on the pretext of joining a factory tour, head for Lautoka instead where government-owned South Pacific Distilleries has been known to accommodate serious connoisseurs.
 This worthy establishment produces the excellent local Bounty Rum.
 The raw material, molasses, is a by-product of the milling process at the Lautoka Sugar Mill just down the road, and the distillery turns out great quantities of whisky, vodka, and gin as well as the proverbial rum.
 You can buy imported beers, spirits and Australian and New Zealand wines but because of freight they are expensive. (see Duty Free)

-Anchorage Fiji is a unique little accommodation option just north of Nadi.
+Anchorage Beach Resort is a unique little accommodation option just north of Nadi.

 It’s 15 minutes from the aiport so makes for a more ‘fijian’ experience for a first or last night stay if the arrival and departure times don’t suit transfers to one of the island resorts.
 It is located on a hillside on seven landscaped acres with its own private palm-fringed beach.
 There’s a large beachside swimming pool with swim up bar and open-air dining.
 It is also near historic Viseisi village, where the first Fijians settled.